great-lakes-ai-lab/GreatLakes-TempSensors/ENVIRONMENT_SETUP.md

 Once your Jupyter Notebook session has started, make sure to select the kernel that corresponds to your virtual environment, as shown in the image below:

 ![image](https://github.com/CIGLR-ai-lab/GreatLakes-TempSensors/assets/11757453/489eb463-fa26-4104-88d8-6ee3a62ec881)

+If you are working with an existing Jupyter notebook, you can select `Kernel -> change kernel` from the task bar and select the kernel that you wish to use, corresponding to the virtual environment in which you want to work.

 ## Slurm Script for Command Line GPU Jobs
 Use the following template for submitting GPU jobs via the command line: